Anesthesiology Update 2026

 • Course with Tues.
 Ether Dome Tour (2.50), Weds.
 Regional Anesthesia Workshop (3.50) and Thurs.
 Front of Neck Access Workshop (3.50) = a maximum of 48.00 AMA PRA Category 1 Credits

-This program has been submitted to the American Association of Nurse Anesthesiology for approval.
+This program has been prior approved by the American Association of Nurse Anesthesiology for 50.25 Class A CE credits; Code Number 1046283; Expiration Date 5/8/2026.

 This activity meets the criteria of the Massachusetts Board of Registration in Medicine for 18.25 credits of Risk Management Study.
 This includes: